8 min read

 Your team members see and interact with each other every day in the office.
 It builds familiarity and a close relationship between them.
 People can walk up to others to have a chat.
 Team meetings are great for connecting and bonding as people discuss not just the work but also things of mutual interest.

 Discussion rooms with whiteboards and projectors help people express themselves clearly to their team members.
 You can organize team events to build bonds.
 Then there are water cooler and pantry for informal chats about everything under the sun.
 In short, the office gives your team a great social life.

-Speed of communication is also different in a remote team.
+The speed of communication is also different in a remote team.
 No immediate response and missed messages can cause people to second guess their messages.
 It can lead to anxiety and lack of trust.
-Remote teams clearly need a different mindset, processes and tools to communicate effectively.
+Remote teams clearly need a different mindset, processes, and tools to communicate effectively.

 So how do you overcome these challenges?
 By doing the 11 things we discuss in this post.

 This is the most effective way to improve communication and increase the performance of your remote team.
 To fully comprehend its impact, you need to understand the 3 Types of Distances in a Remote Team: